daveeS987/seattle-code-python-401n3/class-34/aws.md

   - Create a new Key Pair
   - Be sure to download PEM and save file
   - Launch Instance
-  - Edit Security Group for Inbound Data
+  - Add Security Group for Inbound Data
     - Custom TCP 8000 Anywhere 0.0.0.0/0

 ### SSH